 As well as working in the sports sciences, institutes of sport or national governing bodies of sport, past graduates have kickstarted their careers in variety of businesses including:

 - Blackpool FC

 - Leeds Teaching Hospital

-Other students continue on to postgraduate study, such as our MSc Sport, Physical Activity and Mental Health.
-Or they train to become teachers with a PGCE in primary, secondary in physical education, or within further education.
+Our students also have the opportunity to continue onto postgraduate study.
+And many train to become teachers with a PGCE in primary, secondary in physical education, or within further education.